 To get an idea of the size you will need for your home, click here to access our Heat Pump Selection Tool.

 Not necessarily.
 Mitsubishi Electric offer multi-room systems (sometimes called multi-split systems).
 To achieve a warm home, you will often require more than one heat pump to effectively heat your whole home.
 A multi-room solution gives you the freedom to choose the most suitable heat pump for each room, i.e. super quiet heat pumps for bedrooms and larger capacity units for living areas.
-The great thing about multi-room, is that up to four indoor units can be connected to a single outdoor unit.
+The great thing about multi-room, is that up to eight indoor units can be connected to a single outdoor unit.
 So, you are not disturbing the outdoor aesthetics of your home.
 Correctly selected and installed multi-room systems can save you power and reduce extraneous noise.

 Replacing heat pump units used to mean replacing all the piping as well.
 But now, Mitsubishi Electric has developed a remarkable refrigerant oil that cleans out leftover mineral oil from the old type refrigerant in the existing heat pump piping, allowing the piping to be re-used.